Charles Graner: Allegations

 Thirteen prisoners were interviewed by military investigators after the abuse allegations emerged.
 Eight of them named Graner as one of the abusers, and the other five described a person fitting his description.
 The investigation report named Graner as a ringleader of the abuse.

 One of the prisoners, Kasim Mehaddi Hilas, said that one day he asked Graner for the time so that he could pray.
 Graner handcuffed him to the bars of a cell window and left him there, feet dangling off the floor, for nearly five hours.
 On another occasion, Graner and other soldiers tied a prisoner to a bed and sodomized him with a phosphoric light while another soldier took photographs.

 Another prisoner, Abdou Hussain Saad Faleh, said Graner forced him to stand on a food box, naked except for a blanket.
 Another soldier then put a bag over his head and electrodes on his fingers, toes and penis.
 The picture of this incident was one of the first pictures whose publication prompted the investigation.
 A third prisoner, Mohanded Juma Juma, said Graner often threw food into the toilets and told the prisoners to eat it.

-Specialist Jeremy Sivits, a soldier who pleaded guilty to charges relating to the Abu Ghraib investigation, alleged that Graner once punched a prisoner in the head so hard that he lost consciousness.
+Jeremy Sivits, a soldier who pleaded guilty to charges relating to the Abu Ghraib investigation, alleged that Graner once punched a prisoner in the head so hard that he lost consciousness.